AABBCCDKG/AABBCCDKG.github.io/_pages/about.md

 I joined the [Vertically Integrated Program](https://engineering.purdue.edu/VIP) from January 2024 to May 2024, where I worked with the Purdue Aerial Robotics Team under the IEEE chapter's PART committee.
 Our focus was on developing autonomous UAV platforms incorporating computer vision and machine learning applications.

 Before transferring to Purdue University, I studied Communication Engineering at Northeastern University (China) for one year and a half.
-During that time, I had the privilege of being mentored by Professor Xiaoyi Luo, starting in March 2023, to dedicate myself to a research project titled "Water Treatment System for Saline Bores."
-I served as the group leader and achieved the highest evaluation.

-I also had the honor of serving as a Teaching Assistant for the Network Fundamentals course under the guidance of [Dr. Peng Han](https://graduate.neuq.edu.cn/info/1016/4552.htm) in Fall 2023.
+There, I had the honor of serving as a Teaching Assistant for the Network Fundamentals course under the guidance of [Dr. Peng Han](https://graduate.neuq.edu.cn/info/1016/4552.htm) in Fall 2023.

 So far, I have attempted some interesting personal projects, such as: